 - Haribol Haribol Haribol

-The following passage, from Wiki illuminates the scientific basis for claiming health benefits of meditation. http://en.wikipedia.org/wiki/Meditation
+The following passage, from Wiki, illuminates the scientific basis for claiming the health benefits of meditation. http://en.wikipedia.org/wiki/Meditation

 Scientific Evidence to Support Benefits